 There were smiles, there were tears and there was remembrance.
 Orcas school students and members of the community gathered in the high school gym on Thursday, Nov.
 9, to honor the service of local veterans.

 “It’s such a great thing to be a part of every year; to honor our veterans and teach our young people how important it is to remember this day,” said San Juan County Chairman Rick Hughes.
 “It’s a great honor to be here today with all the young people, community members, parents and distinguished veterans.”

-The annual ceremony features performances by the community band, the high school band, strings and songs sung by the elementary school students.
+The annual ceremony featured performances by the elementary school students, the high school band and strings and the Orcas Island Community Band.
 This year’s guest speaker was Tom Fiscus, a retired Air Force general.

 “Thank you so much for coming today to honor veterans,” said Fiscus.
 “To have so many of you applaud and say thank you means so much more than you can possibly know to any of us who spent time in the military long ago.”

-Fiscus shared a memory with the audience that filled the bleachers, one of his first trip to Vietnam.
+Fiscus shared a memory with the audience about his first trip to Vietnam.
 He said that cadets were not supposed to be going on missions, but that his aircraft commander allowed him to come along.

 Both Fiscus and Hughes spoke of respecting and honoring those who have served.

 “To all the veterans, thank you very much.
 Thank you for your service,” said Hughes.
 “It’s important to realize the service that people have done and how important it is that they’re part of our community.”

 Fiscus said that when people think of veterans, they think they served because of the stars, the stripes, the ribbons and medals.
 It’s more than that, he said: it’s the individuals’ heroism and willingness to defend the constitution and other Americans’ rights and freedoms.